-The Postgraduate Semester unfold over twenty-seven weeks, beginning and ending with participation in the MFA in Visual Art on-campus residencies.
+The Postgraduate Semester unfolds over 27 weeks, beginning and ending with participation in the MFA in Visual Art on-campus residencies.
 During the first residency, Fellows meet with faculty to confront and further refine the conceptual, aesthetic and practical issues at stake in the proposed projects, and to develop a detailed plan for the rest of the semester.
 Fellows who have chosen to focus primarily on studio work will also consult with the faculty to identify the best artist teacher match for their project.
 The first residency provides all Fellows with the opportunity to take part in group discussions and critiques with other students as well as participate in all of the other public lectures, workshops and activities offered through the regular MFA in Visual Art residency program.

 Studio Production Focus

 If a Fellow's Postgraduate Semester is geared primarily toward studio production, a selected faculty member will oversee the project.
-The Fellow will have at least five studio visits with their Artist Teacher, who will be selected in consultation with the assigned Faculty Supervisor.
+The Fellow will have at least five studio visits with their Artist-Teacher, who will be selected in consultation with the assigned Faculty Supervisor.
 As noted above, the Fellow directs the mid-semester reporting process.
 In an initial report the Fellow will take stock of their progress toward the goals set for the semester and re-evaluate their commitment to these goals, identifying any adjustments or shifts that are necessary.
 Fellows will then submit this report to their Artist-Teacher for an engaged, critical discussion of both the progress and the assessment of that progress as well as the future direction of the project.
 After this meeting both the Fellow and the Artist-Teacher write separate reports, revising the semester’s plan as needed, and submitting these reports to each other as well as to the office and the assigned Faculty Supervisor.
 This approach is designed to keep Fellows in charge of their projects while also taking advantage of the Artist-Teacher’s expertise and the Faculty Supervisor’s role as an engaged outside observer.

 The two different Postgraduate Semester tracks (Research and Studio) have been developed to identify and emphasize a particular focus, but projects focused on Research may also involve Studio work and vice versa.
 The primary difference between these two tracks are whether the Fellow wants to work with an Artist-Teacher or exclusively with a Faculty Advisor and what form the culminating project will take (see below).